cisco/mindmeld/source/quickstart/05_create_the_knowledge_base.rst

 **Suggest Alternatives**     When an exact answer cannot be found, the knowledge base can sometimes offer relevant suggestions.
 For example, if a user requests 'Star Wars Rogue One' and that movie is not available, the knowledge base could suggest other, available Star Wars titles.
 ============================ ===

-Creating the knowledge base is the first step in utilizing the Question Answerer capabilities in Workbench.
+Creating the knowledge base is the first step in utilizing the Question Answerer capabilities in MindMeld.
 The knowledge base contains one or more indexes.
 Each index holds a collection of objects of the same type.
 For example, one index may contain a collection of retail store locations and another index might contain a collection of products in a product catalog.
 Each index is built using data from one or more JSON files.
 These JSON data files can be stored either locally or remotely, for example in an `AWS S3 <https://aws.amazon.com/s3/>`_ bucket.

 As shown in :doc:`Step 4 <04_define_the_dialogue_handlers>`, our example application provides information about Kwik-E-Mart stores, relying on a knowledge base which contains information about all retail store locations.
 In our example, let's assume that each store object contains the following attributes: